POST TRAUMATIC STRESS DISORDER (PTSD)

 - Being threatened with violence, including domestic violence

-- Avoidance of places, people or situations that remind you of the event
+- Avoiding places, people or objects that are reminders of the traumatic event

-- Negative thoughts about yourself, others or the world
+- Negative feelings about oneself or the world

 - Difficulty maintaining close relationships